-- Product design (GCSE)
+- ➢ Product design (GCSE)

 - > It User Skills in Open Systems and Enterprise [Level 2 Certificate]

-- Engineering (NVQ)
+- ➤ Engineering (NVQ)

-You may only choose one of these options.
 They are outlined in greater detail below.

 PRODUCT DESIGN (GCSE)

 Why Product Design?

 Product design is about the creation of new items that people will buy.
 It includes appearance and function, and needs the balance of science and art for its success.
 Styling and function are crucial to commercial success, and through product design you will gain a thorough understanding of the processes involved in turning ideas into attractive and useful products.
 Shape, colour, CAD/CAM, user perception, usability and sustainability are just some of the elements you will learn to work with.